samplchallenges/SAMPL7/README.md

 Additional details are provided below.
 Note that several hosts and/or guests are optional.

 A later stage of SAMPL7 is expected to include logD prediction (hopefully with pKa values provided) for a series of small moleculs in several solvents; data is currently being collected in partnership with GSK.

+### Physical property challenges on pK<sub>a</sub>, partitioning, and permeability

+We have a new set of SAMPL7 challenges focusing on pK<sub>a</sub>, partitioning, and permeability.
+[The Ballatore group at UCSD](https://pharmacy.ucsd.edu/faculty/ballatore) is contributing a set of measured water-octanol log *P*, log *D*, and pK<sub>a</sub> values for 22 compounds.
+They also provide PAMPA permeability values they measured.

+pK<sub>a</sub> prediction will consist of predicting relative free energies between compound microstates.
+The partitioning prediction will focus on predicting the octanol-water partition coefficients.
+Our subsequent analysis will later combine participant-predicted pK<sub>a</sub> and log *P* values to obtain estimated distribution coefficients, which will also be compared against experimental values.
+Additionally, an optional PAMPA permeability prediction challenge will be run in parallel to the pK<sub>a</sub> and partition coefficient challenge.
+Participants may participate in this challenge additionally, separately, or not at all.

+Challenge inputs, submission details and submission templates will be made available [here](https://github.com/samplchallenges/SAMPL7/tree/physical_property/physical_property) at a slightly later date.

 ### PHIP2 binding prediction